Physical & Psychological Changes in Puberty

 The journey through puberty and menstrual years

 It comes with more than just a monthly bleed.
 Often untroubled by the transition, young girls experience physical and emotional changes throughout puberty.
-However, a range of menstrual problems can also occur and it’s important to differentiate between the two.
+However, a range of menstrual problems and hormonal imbalances can also occur and it’s important to differentiate between the two.

 Beyond monthly periods

-The onset of menarche (menstruation) usually occurs between the ages of 12 and 13; however, these days it’s no longer that uncommon for girls as young as 8 or 9 to start menstruating.
-A number of factors can contribute to this early onset – more hormones pumped into the foods we eat, xenoestrogens in the plastics around us, stress from toxic exposure, EDCs, obesity, aromatase activity, poor nutrient assimilation – the list can go on and on!
+The onset of menarche (menstruation) usually occurs between the ages of 12 and 13; however, these days it’s no longer uncommon for girls as young as 8 or 9 to start menstruating.
+A number of factors can contribute to this early onset – more exposure to hormones pumped through the foods we eat, xenoestrogens in the plastics around us, stress from toxic exposure, EDCs, obesity, aromatase activity, poor nutrient assimilation – the list can go on and on!

 These physical cues may also be accompanied by emotional changes and mood lability.
 It is common to feel uncomfortable and confused about these physical changes.
 You may also be overly sensitive about your new physical appearance.
 Spiritually, you fall into a limbo of no longer being classified as a child but not quite an adult yet.
 You will read and understand emotions, body language and scenarios in a different light and whilst you are still learning these skills, misreading these signs can often cause confusion and angst.